The Greenbrier Companies, Inc. (GBX) CEO Bill Furman on Q2 2020 Results - Earnings Call Transcript

 Matt Elkott

 Got it.
 So, you mentioned, Lorie, the international deliveries.
-So, when all this is said and done, are you likely to look back and say that the fact that you're the only North American manufacturer with a significant international operations helps you kind of soften -- or mitigate the blow of apex, given the rolling infection apex is around the world.
+So, when all this is said and done, are you likely to look back and say that the fact that you're the only North American manufacturer with a significant international operations helps you kind of soften -- or mitigate the blow of apex, given the rolling infection apexes around the world.
 So, if one place in lockdown and other place may not be -- so, is that going to you think play to your advantage when this is all said and done?

 Lorie Tekorius